HIGHLIGHTS

 Tashkent

-Welcome to Central Asia and the start of your journey through iconic destinations in Three The Stans; Uzbekistán, Kyrgyzstan and Kazakhstan.
+Welcome to Central Asia and the start of your journey through iconic destinations in The 3 Stans; Uzbekistán, Kyrgyzstan and Kazakhstan.

 Around midday, meet up with other group members and your tour leader to go out for a traditional lunch.
 After lunch, visit Mustakillik (Independence) Square in the heart of Tashkent and the Tashkent Metro, decorated with local marble and granite – like an underground palace.
 See the central square Amir Timur Maydoni, dominated by a statue of Timur on horseback, and the Alisher Navoi Opera and Ballet Theatre.